-Course Requirements: MWF meetings with discussion participation in which is expected.
+Course Requirements: Twice weekly lectures with discussion in which participation is expected.
 Three exams, each comprising 1/3 of final grade.
 Students are required to take exams as scheduled; exceptions are granted only in cases of documented emergencies and must be approved by the instructor.
-And, yes, the exams are cumulative, with each exam emphasizing new material but drawing on knowledge, skills, and understanding acquired throughout the quarter.
+Exams are cumulative, with each exam emphasizing new material but drawing on knowledge, skills, and understanding acquired throughout the quarter.